jango-git/animouse/README.md

 - Integration with Three.js scene setup
 - Real-time animation control

-Visit the examples page to see the library in action and get started with your own animations!
+Visit the examples page to see the library in action!

 ## Quick Start